Klipper3d/klipper/docs/G-Codes.md

   supplied name from persistent memory.
 Note that after SAVE or REMOVE operations have been run the SAVE_CONFIG gcode must be run to make the changes to peristent memory permanent.
+- `BED_MESH_TILT [SAMPLES=<count>]`: This command probes the bed to
+  determine its current height and attitude, then adjusts the active mesh to reflect this information.

 ## Bed Screws Helper